RaulDiodiu/rap-handson-travel-docs/part4/README.md

 1. Maintain the alias for Booking, uncomment  `alias <alias_name>` replace `<alias_name>` with Booking.
 2. Specify the database table as persistency by uncommenting the line `persistent table <db_name>` and add the correct database table name.
 3. Enable the lock handling for the Booking entity which is a child node in the composition model – Travel being the lock master as the root entity.
 For this reason, the booking entity is lock dependent and makes use of the `_Travel` association defined in the appropriate CDS view.
-For that, uncomment the statement `line lock dependent by` and replace the entry <association> with _Travel.
+For that, uncomment the statement `line lock dependent by` and replace the entry `<association>` with `_Travel`.
 ```abap
  lock dependent by _Travel
 ```
 4. Enable the so-called optimistic lock for the Booking entity.
-For that, uncomment the etag master statement and replace the <field_name> to LocalLastChangedAt in it.
+For that, uncomment the etag master statement and replace the `<field_name>` to LocalLastChangedAt in it.
 ```abap
 etag master LocalLastChangedAt
 ```
 > **Remark**
 > Defining two ETag masters happens on purpose.
-The recommended approach is to have a local > etag for each entity.
+The recommended approach is to have a local etag for each entity.
 This is achieved by specifying an etag master on each node.
 5. In order to transactional enable the `_Travel` association explicitly add it in the list between the curly brackets.
 You can add it at the top.
 ```abap
   association _Travel;